Lexapro and cocaine are obviously two very different drugs, but they are the same in one potentially very dangerous way.

 - Muscle spasms

-Life-threatening symptoms include high fever, seizures, an irregular heartbeat and unconsciousness.
+Life-threatening symptoms include high fever, seizures, an irregular heartbeat, and unconsciousness.
 If any of those occur, seek immediate medical help.
+Understanding how long cocaine stays in your system is crucial, as detection times can vary based on usage frequency and individual metabolism.
+Knowing these factors can help in managing potential health risks associated with cocaine use.

 Healing from Dual Diagnosis Disorders at The Raleigh House

-The Raleigh House is a residential treatment center that believes in taking a whole-person approach to addiction treatment.
-We address the physical, psychological, social, mental and spiritual aspects of the disease, as well as any dual diagnosis disorders that are present alongside addiction, such as depression or anxiety.
+he Raleigh House is a residential treatment center that believes in taking a whole-person approach to addiction treatment.
+We address the physical, psychological, social, mental, and spiritual aspects of the disease, as well as any dual diagnosis disorders that are present alongside addiction, such as cocaine use and anxiety disorders, depression, or other mental health concerns.

 We have 10+ years of experience in treating mental health disorders alongside addiction.
 Contact us today to speak to one of our friendly admissions team members.
 Or, learn more about our cocaine addiction treatment program at The Raleigh House.